top of page

 Continuous Rains

-More so than in any other region of China (like Huangshan, for example), I have really experienced these weather conditions, which are, however, the ones I like and seek for my photography.
+More so than in any other region of China (like Huangshan, for example), I have really experienced these weather conditions.
+However, these are the ones I like and seek for my photography.
 After trying many solutions such as so-called waterproof clothing and jackets, backpack protection covers, and others, they all turned out to be impractical.

 For this reason, and for a few years now, I have been equipped with rain capes that also cover the backpack and are worn like a jacket with a waterproof front closure.
 Nothing more detestable (for me) than having to pull rain protection over the head on top of a thick jacket.

 I have chosen the FERRINO Trekker Rain Cape.
 Completely waterproof, impeccably finished, and so practical, these capes have a designated place for the backpack.
 As for the colors, it's a matter of taste.
-There are few choices, but elegance is not the priority, and yellow is very useful when visibility is reduced to 10 meters due to thick fog.
+There are few choices, but elegance is not really the priority in these weather conditions.

 My equipment: FERRINO Trekker Rain Cape.
 The perfect solution, 100% waterproof with a front closure and backpack coverage.